CreatorLZ/Leetcode/binary search/lc704_binary_search.md

 ---

-## Connection to Your Learning Journey
+## Connection to my Learning Journey

 ## My solution for #704 shows i am thinking practically, using a built-in method (`indexOf`) to solve the problem quickly.
 The binary search solution aligns with the problem’s intent.